 - Before the health law went into effect, many low-income people were not eligible for Medi-Cal.
 For example, adults who did not have children could not get Medi-Cal coverage.

 - Under the health law, California is expanding Medi-Cal so that more people will be covered.

 - You qualify if your income is less than about $16,243 for an individual or $33,465 for a family of four.

 Medi-Cal is the government health insurance program for people who are low-income or disabled.
 In the past Medi-Cal did not cover all poor people.
 For example, unless they were disabled, adults who did not have children were probably not eligible for Medi-Cal.

 What the Health Law Does

 The Affordable Care Act provides significant funding for a dramatic expansion of Medi-Cal.
 The program is called Medicaid in other states.

 Effective Jan.
-1, 2014, anyone earning up to 138 percent of the federal poverty level is eligible for Medi-Cal.
+1, 2014, anyone earning up to 138 percent of the federal poverty level became eligible for Medi-Cal.

 In the Past, I've Found the Sign-Up Process Confusing.
 What Do I Do?

 The Affordable Care Act mandates changes in the application process to simplify it and make it more streamlined.
 People can apply in person or by mail.
-Medi-Cal applicants may also apply at CoveredCA.com, the website of the state's new marketplace.
+Medi-Cal applicants may also apply at CoveredCA.com, the website of the state's new insurance marketplace.